-- Recognise the authority of the bishop in relation to the provision of education in the diocese and work within the school and parish community to create and promote an educational vision and values for the school which take account of the school's Catholic mission and of the diversity, values and experiences of the school and the community it serves. - 2.
-Hold and articulate clear Catholic values and moral purpose focused on providing a world-class education for the pupils they serve and reflecting the Catholic foundation of the school.

-- 3. Demonstrate optimistic personal behaviour, positive relationships and attitudes towards their pupils and staff, and towards parents, governors and members of the local church and wider community. - 4.
-Lead by example, with integrity, creativity, resilience, and clarity, drawing on their scholarship, expertise and skills and that of those around them. - 5.
-Sustain wide, current knowledge and understanding of education and school systems locally, nationally and globally, and pursue continuous professional development that reflects the needs of a Catholic school. - 6.
-Work with political and financial astuteness, within a clear set of principles centred on the school's Catholic vision, ably translating local, national and diocesan policy into the school's context. - 7.
-Communicate compellingly the school's vision and drive the strategic leadership, empowering all pupils and staff to excel thus ensuring a culture of high staff professionalism.
+- Be accountable to the Provincial Superior of the British Jesuit Province for the Jesuit mission and identity of the School and to recognise the authority of the Bishop in relation to the provision of education in the Diocese and work within the School and parish community to create and promote an educational vision and values for the School which take account of the School's Jesuit mission and identity as part of the Catholic provision of Education and of the diversity, values and experiences of the School and the community it serves. - 2.
+Hold and articulate clear Catholic values and moral purpose focused on providing a world-class education for the pupils they serve and reflecting the Jesuit foundation of the school. - 3.
+Demonstrate optimistic personal behaviour, positive relationships and attitudes towards their pupils and staff, and towards parents, governors and members of the local church and wider community. - 4.
+Lead by example, with integrity, creativity, resilience, and clarity, drawing on their scholarship, expertise and skills and that of those around them. - Sustain wide, current knowledge and understanding of education and school systems locally, nationally and globally, and pursue continuous professional development that reflects the needs of a Catholic school. - 6.
+Work with political and financial astuteness, within a clear set of principles centred on the school's Jesuit mission and identity, ably translating local, national and diocesan policy into the school's context. - 7.
+Communicate compellingly the school's Jesuit mission and identity and drive the strategic leadership, empowering all pupils and staff to excel thus ensuring a culture of high staff professionalism.